xraypy/xraylarch/doc/installation.rst

 and you will be able to completely uninstall simply by removing the `xraylarch` folder in your home directory.

-On Windows and Mac OSX, the installer will create a *Larch* folder on your Desktop containing links to many of the Larch GUI applications listed above in :ref:`Table of Larch Applications and Programs <larch_app_table>`.

 A key advantage of using Anaconda is that once installed, updates can be installed with::

     conda update -yc GSECARS xraylarch

-As of this writing, some functionality -- notably X-ray diffraction -- may need additional libraries installed, and some of these libraries may not be available for Python3.6 or for all platforms.
-We're working on this, but if you need help, please contact us.
+On all platforms, the installer will create a *Larch* folder on your Desktop containing links to many of the Larch GUI applications listed above in :ref:`Table of Larch Applications and Programs <larch_app_table>`.
+This includes tools for X-ray Absorption spectroscopy, X-ray fluorescence spectroscopy, and working with X-ray diffraction images.

 Installing with Anaconda Python